SylwiaNowakowska/Chest_X_ray_Pneumonia_detection/README.md

-# ChestXNet: Pneumonia Detection on Chest X-rays with Convolutional Neural Networks
+# ChestXNet: Pneumonia Detection from Chest X-rays with Convolutional Neural Networks

 This project is part of AI in healthcare course on Udacity Platform.